CBD and Sports: The Intersection Between Science and Performance

 Unlike THC, CBD does not produce the “high” effect that many associate with marijuana use.
 The U.S. Food and Drug Administration (FDA) recognized the significant public interest in cannabis and cannabis-derived compounds, particularly CBD, but noted the existence of many unanswered questions about the science, safety, and quality of products containing CBD and is still investigating the drug’s merits.
 Other than Epidiolex, which is used to treat rare, severe forms of epilepsy, the FDA has not approved any CBD products.
 This is the case for a number of reasons, namely a lack of long-term studies.

 Unlike drug products approved by the FDA, unapproved CBD drug products have not been subject to FDA review as part of the drug approval process, and there has been no FDA evaluation regarding whether they are safe and effective to treat a particular disease, what the proper dosage is, how they could interact with other drugs or foods, or whether they have dangerous side effects or other safety concerns.
 As a result, the FDA has warned companies selling CBD products they claim are intended to prevent, diagnose, treat, or cure serious diseases such as cancer, Alzheimer’s disease, psychiatric disorders and diabetes.
+And according to websites like https://skyridgemedicalcenter.net/nerve-renew-review/, these products might have a chance of exacerbating the condition of the disease and opening a portal to newer maladies.
 The FDA also tested the chemical content of cannabinoid compounds in some of the products they analyzed, and many were found to not contain the levels of CBD they claimed to contain.

 So what do professional athletes stand to gain by using hemp-derived CBD oil?
 In a recent article, ESPN writer Tom VanHaaren delved into golf’s increasing acceptance and use of CBD oil.
 As Mr. VanHaaren noted, PGA Champions Tour players used CBD oil for various reasons, including sleep, recovery, anxiety and inflammation.
 On the PGA Tour, he noted that one of the biggest proponents was professional golfer Bubba Watson, who stated CBD helped with the inflammation in his body and having a better night’s sleep.